Mealthy: Apps and Tools for Discerning Home Cooks

 Working with CX, we tested those early wireframes to try to validate some of our assumptions.
 We did this using Usertesting.com and by doing some simple testing with friends and family members.
 We ran competitive user tests pitting our wireframes and ideas directly against our eventual competitors.
 We were very diligent in using real content and recipes to flesh out our wireframes.
 This gave us the ability to alleviate some of the guesswork as we stubbed out the front and back end engineering specs.
 Ryan was writing all of the Elixir and React and I was working heavily in markup and scss.

 Within a month or so it became more and more clear that - as Ryan and I split our time between design, strategy, and implementation - we needed help.
 I recruited another senior-level engineer that Ryan and I had worked with before and we brought in our first design hire - a former designer with AllRecipes.
 Being the de-facto design lead, I began taking on more and more responsibility.
 I continued contributing day to day as a designer but was defining processes, having 1:1’s and reporting back to the CEO.
+This transition into leadership was not an easy one.
+I started reading every management and pseudo-management book I could remember - asking for recommendations from friends managing design teams as well.

 Around this time we were also talking with the amazing folks at Treble Apps about transitioning our general web presence to native apps.
 We were incredibly lucky to have one of their designers - Diana - come on board part-time to help speed up our product design workflow.
 Our recently hired Senior Engineer - John - transitioned into a CTO role.
 Not long after, He and I worked with the CEO to bring in another designer - Tim.
 Tim dove right in, taking a huge load off my shoulders implementing designs that had been approved and were bottlenecking on the front-end.
 At this point we, unfortunately, ended up having to let one of our designers go.
 It was heartbreaking.
 Regardless of what his skillset was and how it matched with the company, it is never easy to make the decision to let someone go.